paperclip-ui/legacy-paperclip/README.md

 Here's a peek at what's planned for Paperclip:

-- Multiple compiler targets so that you can re-use your Paperclip UIs in different languages & frameworks
+- Multiple compiler targets: PHP, Ruby, VueJS, Svelte
 - Extension for Atom, Sublime, and other editors
-- More visual editing tools so that you don't have to write code.
-Possibly more designer-friendly tooling.
+- UI Builder (Paperclip is being designed for this use case)
-- A11Y & other linting stools
+- Linting tools: A11Y, unused style selectors, markup validation
-- Zeplin integration
+- Figma -> Paperclip sync functionality
-- Figma export directly to Paperclip UIs
+- CSS tree shaking

 ## Sponsors